AchmetCh/doctordesk/README.md

    * JSONWebToken

 ## Usage
-1. Open the app and login/sign up.
+1. Open the app and login.
 2. Enter the patient's SSN in the search bar of the main page to find their medical card info.
 3. Click the "Search" button.
 4. The patient's details will be displayed on the screen.